johnnyreilly/reillys-on-tour/blog/2025-12-28-reflections-on-a-difficult-year/index.md

 I should not be surprised by this.
 I'd hope that I'm this kind of person to those around me in their time of need.
 But honestly I was surprised.
 I'll say it again: people were kind to me.
 And that meant, that means, such a lot.

 This has been hard.
-If you've made it this far through reading then you are quite possibly one of the people who has helped me this year.
-Maybe only in a small way.
+Quite possibly you are one of the people who has helped me this year.
+Perhaps only in a small way.
 Maybe you've helped me in a way you consider so insignificant as to be not worth noticing.
 I noticed it.
 Thank you.
 I mean that most sincerely.
 Thank you.

 People have loved me, continue to love me.
 I wanted to take a moment to explicitly call it out.
+I'm really grateful to you.
 Thank you for the kindness.
+Thank you. ♥️